AchocolatechipPancake/PS1-Dropper/README.md

 ## Replace the string contents with your script (Line 210)

-> I just copied the fist ps script i could find btw, the script below has nothing to do with security lol
+> I just copied the first ps script i could find btw, the script below has nothing to do with security lol

 ```
 	string powershell = R"(